automl/pynisher/README.md

 This is unlikely to effect anything when `pynisher` is installed with `conda install pynisher` but if installing it locally, this issue will occur.
 Using earlier versions of `pywin32` may also help.
+4. Due to how multiprocessing pickling protocols work and were updated, `@limit(...)` does not work for your Mac/Windows with Python >= 3.8.
+Please use the `Pynisher` method of limiting resources in this case.

 It's important to note that the spawned subprocess will consume some initial amount of memory,